sravanpusuluri02/sravanpusuluri02/README.md

 # Hi, I'm Sravan Pusuluri 👋

-### 🎓 MS Information Science @ University at Albany, SUNY
+### 🎓 MS Data Analytics @ University at Albany, SUNY
 ### 📍 Albany, New York

 ---

 ## 👨‍💻 About Me

-I'm a passionate **Machine Learning enthusiast** currently pursuing my Master's in Information Science.
+I'm a passionate **Machine Learning enthusiast** with a Master's in Information Science.
 I love building end-to-end ML projects - from cleaning raw data all the way to deploying live web applications.

 - 🔭 Currently working on ML and data science projects
 - 🌱 Learning Python, Machine Learning, and Deep Learning
-- 🚀 I build things and deploy them — not just notebooks
+- 🚀 I build things and deploy them - not just notebooks
 - 💡 Interested in ML, AI, and data-driven decision making
 - 📫 Reach me at: sravanpusuluri03@gmail.com